SAP/openui5-docs/docs/What's_New_in_OpenUI5_1.50_a844984.md

 The global search has been improved and the results are now displayed in categories.
 They also include results from the *Samples* section, which was not possible with the old Demo Kit since the *Explored* app was a decoupled app.

+|The new Demo Kit contains the following sections:

-|-   Landing page with getting started information
+-   Landing page with getting started information

 -   *Documentation* with detailed information